-The primary pacemaker of the heart is the sinoatrial (SA) node.
-The SA node generates electrical impulses at regular intervals and with a frequency of 60 to 100 beats per minute The impulses spread rapidly through the atria and enter the atrioventricular (AV) node.
-After a brief delay at the AV node, the impulses propagate over the His-Purkinje system as depolarization progresses over the ventricles in an anatomically synchronous and hemodynamically effective fashion.
-When the conduction system malfunctions, the patient develops cardiac arrhythmias.
+The primary pacemaker of the heart is the sinoatrial (SA) node.1 Electrical impulses generated by the SA node at a normal frequency of 60 to 100 beats per minute spread rapidly through the atria and enter the atrioventricular (AV) node.
+After a brief delay at the AV node, the impulses continue to propagate over the Bundle of His and converge on the Purkinje system as depolarization progresses over the ventricles in an anatomically synchronous and hemodynamically effective fashion.1 When impulse generation and/or impulse conduction malfunctions, the patient develops cardiac arrhythmias.7